 No pain during the massage.

-Many people share the common misconception that bodywork has to be painful to be effective.
+Bodywork does not have to be painful to be effective.
 Instead of forcing, I coax.
 I want your body to trust my hands.
-For work within my scope of practice I believe this approach gives better results, because it teaches your body to generate change itself.
+This approach gives longer lasting better results, because it teaches your body to move toward ease and comfort.

 Improved function.